harrietrc/loadimpact-docs/jekyll/_v4/integrations/azure-devops-integration.md

 In this example, we will be testing a single webpage.
 We are ramping up for 10s from 1 to 15 virtual users, stay at that number of virtual users for 20 seconds, and then ramp the test down to 0 virtual users.
 The duration of your test and number of virtual users used will depend on your needs.

 We have named this test `local.js` since it is being run locally straight from Azure Pipelines agent.
-Local execution is helpful for script validation or even testing behind the firewall.  **Note:** Locally executed tests can stream results into Load Impact's cloud service for analysis.
+Local execution is helpful for script validation or even testing behind the firewall.  **Note:** Locally executed tests can stream results into LoadImpact's cloud service for analysis.
 You are able to do this by setting the flag `-o cloud`

 Since we are planning to have multiple test scenarios, create a separate directory `loadtest` in the root of the repo and place `local.js` file within it.